jSoboil/jSoboil.github.io/rambles.md

 ### Some basic simulation methods:
 Posted: (27th Nov, 2021)

 After my first post on the basic properties of numbers, I thought I'd delve into some basic simulation techniques that can be useful for health economic decision modelling.
-In conjunction with Spivak's 'Calculus', I am working through M. Rizzo's '[Statistical Computing with R](https://www.amazon.com/Statistical-Computing-Second-Chapman-Hall/dp/1466553324)', which showcases basic to advanced simulation methods for statistical computing.
+In conjunction with Spivak's 'Calculus', I am working through M. Rizzo's ['Statistical Computing with R'](https://www.amazon.com/Statistical-Computing-Second-Chapman-Hall/dp/1466553324), which showcases basic to advanced simulation methods for statistical computing.
 For example, one of the most basic methods for generating random variables is called the '[Inverse Transform](https://en.wikipedia.org/wiki/Inverse_transform_sampling)' method.

-The inverse transform method for generating random variables is based on the following well-know result.
+The inverse transform method for generating random variables is based on the following well-known result.
 If $$X$$ is a continuous random variable with cumulative density function (cdf) $$F_X(x)$$, then $$U = F_X(x) \sim Uniform(0, 1)$$.
 The inverse transform method then applies the [probability integral transformation](https://en.wikipedia.org/wiki/Probability_integral_transform), where the inverse transformation is defined as

 $${F_x}^{-1}(u) = \inf{[x: F_X(x) = u]}, 0 < u < 1$$